-5.1.1 Personal Data
+5.1.1 Personal Data/Information

-Personal Data is information that relates to an identified or identifiable Data Subject.
+Personal data/information that relates to an identified or identifiable Data Subject.
 This can include deceased Data Subjects (NDG Guidance).
-This means that information that we have and can readily have access to can identify a Data Subject.
+This means that data/information that we have and can readily have access to can identify a Data Subject.

-Under the new legislation, this format must be considered also when sharing data with other parties, and consideration if they have access to further information that can identify a Data Subject.
+Under current legislation, this format must be considered also when sharing data with other parties, and consideration if they have access to further information that can identify a Data Subject.

-Examples of personal identifiable data include (but not limited to) name, identification number, bank details, location data, online identifier (e.g. IP address or cookies), Car Registration Number or digital images (pictures) of a face
+Examples of personal identifiable data include (but not limited to) name, identification number, bank details, location data, online identifier (e.g. IP address or cookies), Car Registration Number or digital images (pictures) of a faces (CCTV/BWCV\

-Processing of personal data requires a legal basis as set out in Article 6 of the EU GDPR Regulations.
+Processing of personal data requires a legal basis as set out in Article 6 of the UK GDPR Regulations.